epistemetrica/PIERS-Data-Project/README.md

 Raw data was downloaded in CSV format from the PIERS BOL page, selecting all fields and downloading six months at a time, and saving in the data/raw folder.

+### Transforms

+Data transformations are limited here to casting dtypes for efficient storage, dropping duplicates, and giving columns pythonic names.
+Note: columns containing lists are left as string dtypes, as neighther Pandas nor Polars/Dask seem to have efficient means of handling list columns other than lists of ints.

 ### Data Files

 - data/column_definitions.csv